 Additional guidance regarding Expected Building Life will be provided in the forthcoming SE 2050 LCA Methodology Guide.
-In the absence of more specific guidance, 60 years is a commonly assumed expected building life.
+Unless specifically designed for a different building life, use 60 years as a default assumption.

-2.12 - Gross Square Footage (ft2)
+2.12 - Gross Square Footage (ft)

 Gross square footage (or gross area) of a building shall represent the total horizontal area, measured in plan, taken to the outer edge of the exterior envelope.
 The area value reported shall be consistent with the architectural information of the project and follow a standard calculation method, such as those published by the Building Owners and Managers Association International (BOMA) for various building types.
 It is not recommended for structural engineers to calculate this value separately.